Chapter Contents:

 Level 1: Accession-Level (Preliminary) Processing

 Preliminary Processing is completed upon accessioning.
 At this level, the work focuses on establishing the preliminary physical and intellectual control of the collection and documenting the legal status of the collection.
-This work is completed by the Archives' collecting specialists, registrar, and cataloger.
+This work is completed by the Archives' collecting specialists and registrar.

 Tasks:

-- The collecting specialist creates an accession record in the Staff CIS.
+• The collecting specialist creates an accession record in the Staff CIS.
 The types and formats of materials, extent, dates, subjects, and research value rating are outlined in the accession record.
-He/she makes note of any audiovisual materials and born-digital materials, which, in turn, sends a notification to the Audiovisual (AV) archivist and digital assets manager.
+He/she makes note of any audiovisual materials and born-digital materials, which, in turn, sends a notification to the Audiovisual (AV) archivist and digital asset manager.

-- The registrar creates a MARC catalog record in SIRIS based on the information in the accession record.
-Often the collection is an addition and the existing MARC record is enhanced and updated.
-The MARC record meets DACS (Describing Archives: A Content Standard) standards for a "Single-Level Minimum" or “Single-Level Enhanced” description.
+• The registrar creates an ArchivesSpace resource record based on the information in the accession record.
+If the collection is an addition, then the existing record is enhanced and updated.

-- The cataloger reviews and approves the MARC record and adds basic index terms.
-The SIRIS record is auto-ingested into the CIS, creating a collection record.
+• The ArchivesSpace resource record is auto-ingested into the CIS, creating an AAA collection record.
 A unique collection code is assigned to the collection.

-- It is preferred, if possible, that the collecting specialist or registrar minimally organize the contents of the collection into broad logical archival groupings, such as pulling all of the correspondence, or all of the writings, together.
-The collecting specialist may enlist the assistance of an intern or volunteer if needed.
+• It is preferred that the collecting specialist or registrar minimally organize the contents of the collection into broad logical archival groupings, such as pulling all the correspondence, or all the writings, together.
 These groupings are not labeled as “series” at this level and materials need not be arranged further.
-As noted above, special format materials should be identified and the appropriate archivist notified.
+As noted above, special format materials should be identified, and the appropriate archivist notified.

-- While not required, the collecting specialist or other staff may create a preliminary box inventory to be used by the archivist later assigned to process the collection and the reference staff who will need to assist researchers.
-The inventory should identify the primary types of materials in each box in the form of a summary or folder list.
+• While not required, the collecting specialist or other staff may create a preliminary box inventory to be used by the archivist later assigned to process the collection and the reference staff who will need to assist researchers.
+The inventory should identify the primary types of materials in each box.

-- A collection survey assessment is conducted by the NY or DC archivist assigned to new acquisitions.
-If born-digital content is located during the survey, it is logged and transferred according to workflows established by the digital assets manager.
+• A collection survey assessment is conducted by the archivist assigned to the new acquisition.
+If born-digital content is located during the survey, it is logged and transferred according to workflows established by the digital asset manager.

 Level 2: Minimal-Level (Accelerated) Processing